 We have incorporated honeycomb structures as the baseline design for the CSC chambers at stations 1 and 3.
 Several reasons led us to decide on the use of honeycomb structures.
 Since the radiation length budget (<10%) for stations 1 and 3 is less restrictive than for station 2 (<0.5%), we were not under the restrictions of having to use thin foils for the cathode structures.
 Honeycomb allows us to have chamber designs which have a larger acceptance than if metal frames were used.
-The cathodes can be made out of etched copper clad in a commercial process than reduces the manpower required and offers a less expensive chamber design than with foils.
-The designs for station 1 will serve as the prototype for the design of station 3 chambers.
+The cathodes can be made out of etched copper clad in a commercial process that reduces the manpower required and offers a less expensive chamber design than with foils.